 Worship centers are hubs of ministry all week long.
 They help facilitate discipleship activities for the believers and serve as sanctuaries for them to come and pray throughout the week.
 Worship centers also shield believers from obstacles they would experience if they gathered outside, such as rain, extreme heat and exposure to antagonists.

 Watch Jason and Melanie see the impact of their giving as they visit the place of worship and the Jesus Well they helped provide for a congregation in Asia.

 “It's really indescribable how I was feeling in that moment.”—Melanie

 Pachai, a famous religious teacher in GFA-supported pastor Kamal's village, despised Christianity.
 When the construction of a permanent place of worship for believers began in the village, Pachai denounced it.

 Meanwhile, Pachai's wife suffered greatly from frequent ailments.
 A headache constantly plagued her, she often felt weak, and she struggled with eyesight problems.
 Her illness weighed heavily on Pachai, and unable to help his wife, he fell into depression.

-He approached the church and went inside.
+He approached the building and went inside.

-A church building in Asia costs between $10,000 and $40,000.
-If a church building costs $40,000 to construct and seats 500 people, that means it only costs $80 for each individual it can seat.
+In many places in Asia, a permanent place of worship—which will bolster ministry in the village for decades—can be constructed for as little as $40,000.
+If a building costs $40,000 and seats 500 people, that means it only costs $80 for each individual it can seat.